 In the US, you’re most likely to find ube in frozen form.
 Ube ice cream has become a popular treat that’s made its way from hipster ice cream shops to the frozen section of many big chain grocery stores.
 Most often, these ice creams, and treats like them, aren’t using the yam in its full form.
 Instead, they use ube powder, a dried and concentrated product.
 The powder can be applied directly to color and flavor many desserts from ice cream, to donuts, to frostings.

 Products made with ube can be found just about everywhere.
 Ice cream shops are the best bet, although ube donuts are trendy as well.
 For a more authentic tasting, you might seek out the traditional Filipino dessert, Halo-Halo.
 A mixture of ice, evaporated milk, ube and other traditional flavors like sweetened beans, Halo-Halo has been well-loved and praised by many celebrity chefs such as Andrew Zimmerman and the late Anthony Bourdain.

 If you’re looking to cook with it yourself, we recommend seeking out ube powder (available on Amazon).
 The powder is easier to find, simple to store and can be used directly in a variety of baked goods.
 The easiest way to use it is to mix it directly into your next batch of buttercream.
 The bright purple color will look lovely on that platter of cupcakes, and the sweet, nutty flavor should complement just about any baked treat.

-Suncore Foods - 100% Organic Purple Sweet Potato Natural Supercolor Powder, 5oz
+Suncore Foods Purple Sweet Potato Powder, Purple Food Coloring Powder, Gluten-Free, Non-GMO, 5oz (1 Pack)

 Pack some vibrant purple into your next baking session or smoothie with some ube powder.